GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/index.md

     - Familiarity with terminal and basic linux commands
     - Some knowledge on shell environment variables and `for` loops
+    - Ability to use a terminal based text editor such as `nano`
+        - This is not much of an issue as we are using JupyterHub which has a more friendlier text editor if needed.
     - Intermediate level knowledge on Molecular Biology and Genetics

     **Recommended but not required**